 For example, a customer that hasn’t used your application for a week or more might fall into the high churn score category.
 Whereas the one that logged in four days ago will have a relatively low churn score.
 In such a case, the customer success manager can give a quick lookup and follow up the customer with high churn scores.

 If you are a B2B SaaS business, the goals and outputs of your customer segmentation research would depend on your market and industry position.
-There might be several other variables in discerning the segmentation schemes.
+Also, there might be several other variables in discerning the segmentation schemes.
 If generalized, the following parameters can be used for B2B customer segmentation:

 Apart from this fundamental information, intrinsic evaluation can also let you discover the segments.
 Why does the customer use your product or service?
 What is the customer’s motive for using the app?
 This simple question can make different segments visible to you.

 Being a SaaS provider, you can also notice various behavioral segmentation parameters in your customer base.
 Customer behavior holds endless possibilities.
-Using your customer success manager insights, you can obtain interesting statistics of the customer behavior and use them for segmentation.
+Also, by using your customer success manager insights, you can obtain interesting statistics of the customer behavior.
+And use them for segmentation.

 Though these are just indicative parameters of how the customer segmentation might look like, you know best what suits your business.
-A valid customer segmentation schematic should result in the discretization of the customer base and should ensure the company’s go-to-market strategy, value proposition, and the revenue levels show significant results.
+A valid customer segmentation schematic should result in the discretization of the customer base.
+And should ensure the company’s go-to-market strategy, value proposition.
+With this, the revenue levels show significant results.

 For a SaaS business, there might be customers who would be called ‘product advocates’.
-This segment is the most loyal one and is the best segment to contribute to your word-of-mouth marketing.
-Such a customer would be called your promoter.
+Moreover, this segment is the most loyal one and is the best segment to contribute to your word-of-mouth marketing.
+Such a customer is your promoter.